-This four-day course, designed for computer security incident response team (CSIRT) and security operations center (SOC) technical personnel with several months of incident handling experience, addresses techniques for detecting and responding to current and emerging computer security threats and attacks.
+This four-day course, designed for cybersecurity incident management and security operations center (SOC) technical personnel with several months of incident handling experience, addresses techniques for detecting and responding to current and emerging cybersecurity threats and attacks.

-Building on the methods and tools discussed in the Foundations of Incident Management course, this course provides guidance that incident handlers can use in responding to complex threats and attacks, including persistent threats.
+Building on the methods and tools discussed in the Foundations of Incident Management course, this course provides guidance that incident handlers can use in responding to more complex threats and attacks, including persistent threats.
 Through interactive instruction, facilitated discussions, and group exercises, instructors help participants identify and analyze a set of events and then propose appropriate response strategies.
 This course was updated over the 2022-2023 timeframe.

 Participants work as a team throughout the week to handle a series of escalating incidents that are presented as part of an ongoing scenario.
 Work includes team analysis of information and presentation of findings and response strategies.
-Participants also review more advanced types of activities related to incident handling such as threat hunting; artifact and malware analysis; vulnerability handling; and publishing and communicating information.
+Participants also review more advanced types of activities related to incident handling such as threat hunting, artifact and malware analysis, vulnerability handling, major or crisis events, and publishing and communicating information.

-This CERT incident handling course, which adds additional expertise for understanding incident handling and related practices and functions, can be used to prepare for the CERT-Certified Incident Handler Certification.
+This CERT incident management course adds additional expertise for understanding incident handling and related practices and functions.
 Before registering for this course, participants are encouraged to attend the companion course, Foundations of Incident Management.

-- current computer security incident response team (CSIRT) and security operations center (SOC) technical staff with six or more months incident handling experience
+- current cybersecurity incident management capability and security operations center (SOC) technical staff with six or more months of incident handling experience

 This course will help participants to